-Carlo L. Miranda is a Senior Associate at Flicker, Kerin, Kruger & Bissada LLP.
+Carlo L. Miranda is a Certified Family Law Specialist (certified by the CA State Bar Board of Legal Specialization) and a Senior Associate at Flicker, Kerin, Kruger & Bissada LLP.
 Mr. Miranda combines his passion for the law with an extensive litigation background to handle a variety of complex family law issues including high asset divorces, move away contests, interstate and international jurisdictional disputes, child and spousal support calculations, and property valuation and division.

 Mr. Miranda is a member of the State Bar of California, as well as the San Mateo County and Santa Clara County Bar Associations.
 In 2019, he was recognized as a Super Lawyers® Rising Star in Northern California, a recognition that he has received each year since.
 Super Lawyers® evaluates attorneys based on twelve factors including peer recognition, professional achievements, and community service.
 They award the Rising Star recognition to the top 2.5% of attorneys under 40 or in practice for less than 10 years.